max-mapper/multiplex/readme.md

 This is useful if you have a function that accepts an instance of multiplex and you want to receive a substream.

+### `stream = multiplex.createSharedStream(id, [options])`

+Create a shared stream.
+If both ends create a shared stream with the same id, writing data on one end will emit the same data on the other end

 ## events

 ### `multiplex.on('error', function (err) {})`